wejchi/posts-app/README.md

 Migrations are configured to run automatically.

+# Developed and tested using Node.js 22.
+Tests may not work with older versions.

 # To see api docs see address http://localhost:3000/api in browser.

 # Run in development mode